naqvijafar91/go-workshops/docs/05-http.md

 var Articles []Article
 ```

 Our Struct contains the 3 properties we need to represent all of the articles on our site.
-In order for this to work, we’ll also have to import the  `"encoding/json"`  package into our list of imports.
+For this to work, we’ll also have to import the  `"encoding/json"`  package into our list of imports.

 Let’s now update our  `main`  function so that our  `Articles`  variable is populated with some dummy data that we can retrieve and modify later on.